chrisosaurus/icarus/README.md

 Icarus
 ======

-Icarus is a toy typed language with static type checking
+Icarus is a toy language with static type checking

+Inspiration has been drawn from (in alphabetical order):

+* C
+* Go
+* Haskell
+* Julia
+* Python
+* Rust
+* Scheme

 Plans
 =====

+* no undefined behavior
 * strong statically checked type system
-* no 'holes' in the type system (null pointers be gone!)
+* no 'holes' in the type system (nulls and null pointers be gone!)
-* garbage collected
+* managed memory (automatic garbage collection)
 * multiple dispatch (dispatch to functions is based on function name and type of arguments passed)
+* operator overloading
-* parametrized types
+* parametrized types (derived from C++ and Julia)
-* union types (syntactic sugar for tagged enums, staticly checked before being taken apart)
+* union types (tagged enums, staticly checked before being taken apart)
+    * like Rust's enums
+    * like haskell's ADTs (Algebraic Data Types)
+* including both an interpreter and compiler (currently considering both C and LLVM bitcode as compiler backend outputs) - see `docs/components.md`

 Work so far
 ===========